 Read the Provigil (modafinil) Side Effects Center for a complete guide to possible side effects

 PRECAUTIONS: Before taking modafinil, tell your doctor or pharmacist if you are allergic to it; or to armodafinil; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: heart problems (such as enlarged heart, mitral valve problem, chest pain, heart attack, irregular heartbeat), heart problems after taking stimulant drugs such as amphetamines (including chest pain, irregular heartbeat), high blood pressure, liver problems, mental/mood disorders (such as depression, mania, psychosis), personal or family history of regular use/abuse of drugs/alcohol.

-Sleep disorders may decrease your ability to react quickly.
-Though modafinil helps keep you awake, you still may not be able to perform tasks requiring alertness safely (e.g., driving).
-This drug may make you dizzy.
+Sleep disorders may reduce your ability to react quickly.
+Though modafinil helps keep you awake, you still may not be able to safely do things that require quick reactions (such as driving).
+This drug may also make you dizzy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Avoid alcoholic beverages.